QuasarZero/laravel-extension/README.md

   ]
 ];
 ```

+Second, execute `php artisan quasar:init` to init the library

 Now, all new migration files' schema use statement will specify the custom schema file of this library